jclutton/DSMC/README.md

     - drive_dir (parent folder to where DSMC is saved)

 9. Source the master_script.R and fix any issues

+10. The open and closed reports will be in the data\output folder

 <img src="amia_poster_cic_2024_jc20240508.png" width="100%" />